ORNL/cpp-proposals-pub/layout_padded/layout_padded.md

 ## Revision 6

-* remove inline definition of default constructor which was forgotten
+* Remove inline definition of the two layout mappings' default constructors (the default constructor constrained with `static-padding-stride == dynamic_extent`), as the constructors were already defined in the text below.

-* Fix update for mdspan.layout.general
+* Fix update for [mdspan.layout.general].

-* Fix constructor wording for initializing the stored extra stride, and the corresponding precondition
+* Fix constructor wording for initializing the stored extra stride, and the corresponding precondition.

+* Respond to feedback from 2024/01/17 LWG review (IN PROGRESS).

 # Proposed changes and justification